Skip to main content

 The generated SAS token is valid for 7 days.
 Treat this SAS like a secret.

-Once you have connected, you can upload your build to the available cloudcooking container as detailed in the Preparing Your Game section.
+Once you have connected, you can upload your build to the available Cloud Cooking container as detailed in the Preparing Your Game section.

 Build Upload

-Once you have uploaded your build, you can Finalize this step and mod.io will generate a virtual machine image for the cloud cooking build agents.
+Once you have uploaded your build, you can Finalize this step and mod.io will generate a virtual machine image for the Cloud Cooking build agents.
 This can take some time, particularly if your build is large.
-You can return to the configuration page to verify once the imaging and provisioning process is complete and cloud cooking is available for use.
+You can return to the configuration page to verify once the imaging and provisioning process is complete and Cloud Cooking is available for use.

 Configuring Cloud Cooking Platforms

 Once the provisioning process has been completed, your game is now ready to accept source files from your creators.
-To configure which platforms can be produced by cloud cooking, navigate to your Game Admin page > General Settings > Platform Approvals.
+To configure which platforms can be produced by Cloud Cooking, navigate to your Game Admin page > General Settings > Platform Approvals.

-Any platform which is Locked is available for creators to submit a file to for cloud cooking.
+Any platform which is Locked is available for creators to submit a file to for Cloud Cooking.
 Locked platforms cannot have content uploaded to them as part of the normal file upload flow.

-As an example, the following configuration would allow content creators to upload their own files for Windows, but require Playstation 4 and Playstation 5 to go through the cloud cooking process.
+As an example, the following configuration would allow content creators to upload their own files for Windows, but require Playstation 4 and Playstation 5 to go through the Cloud Cooking process.

 Configuring Platforms